tautaus/learning-note/CPP notes/Ranges.md

 - adaptor (arg...) (range)
 - range | adaptor (args...)

 and their equivalence can be checked either by contents or `ranges::equal`.

+Unher the hood, each range/adaptor adds a wrappers of view class out of objects.
+The stack decides how to filter the iterators and the equivalence of the range types.

 ## String View & Span